theSage21/hear-and-obey/README.md

 usage
 -----

-1. Victim
+1. Remote
     1. `python3 hao.py &`
     2. That is all.
 You are good to go
-2. Perp
+2. Master
-    1. Take a port scan of the victim before hand.
+    1. Take a port scan of the remote before hand.
     2. If any new ports show up it is HAO
-    3. Connect to the port like shown in perp.py
+    3. Connect to the port like shown in master.py
     4. Encode and send strings to HAO to execute